 The most basic way to increase is knitting in the front and the back of a stitch.
-The make one is performed in between two stitches, with the bar between the stitches.
+The make-one is performed in between two stitches, with the bar between the stitches.

-To make an M1L or make one left, take the left-hand needle and pick up the bar between the stitches from front to back, as shown in the picture.
+To make an M1L or make-one-left, take the left-hand needle and pick up the bar between the stitches from front to back, as shown in the picture.
 Use the right needle to knit this bar through the back loop.

-The same stitches can also be worked on the purl side, just purl through the back loop for a make one left and through the front loop for a make one right.
+The same stitches can also be worked on the purl side, just purl through the back loop for a make-one-left and through the front loop for a make-one-right.
 Purling in the front and back is not quite as intuitive as knitting in the front and back, though the technique is the same.